WorldPlay: Towards Long-Term Geometric Consistency for Real-Time Interactive World Modeling: Method

 where $C_{j:j+3}$ denotes all context memory chunks corresponding to student's self-rollout $x_{j:j+3}$.
 By aligning the memory context with the student model, we enforce the distributions represented by the teacher to be as close as possible to the student model, which enables more effectively distribution matching.
 Moreover, this avoids training $V_{\beta}$ on long videos and redundant context, facilitating the learning of long-term visual distribution.
+Additionally, we introduce a progressive distillation strategy that incrementally increases the number of self-rollout latents.
+This facilitates distillation across varying sequence lengths, thereby enhancing long-horizon video generation.
 Through context forcing, we preserve long-term consistency in real-time generation with 4-denoising steps, and mitigate error accumulation.